amcquistan/java-try-with-resources/How To Write Better Java with Try-With-Resources.md

 ### Introduction

-In this How To article I demonstrate using the try-with-resources construct introduced in java 7 and compare it to the traditional try-finally paradigm.
-Both of these constructs aim to solve the problem of making sure a resources get properly closed to avoid memory leaks but this article intends to help make the case for why the newer try-with-resources construct is preferred.
+In this How To article I demonstrate using the try-with-resources programming construct and compare it to the traditional try-finally paradigm.
+Both of these approaches aim to solve the problem of making sure resources get properly closed to avoid resource leaks but, this article intends to help make the case for why try-with-resources is preferrable.

+I keep using this word resource which I recognize as a slightly ambiguous term to generically define something so, let me specify what is meant.
+Accoridng the the [Oracle Docs](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html), a resource is an object that is intended to be closed when a program is done executing and, furthermore, its good practice for objects that are intented to be used as resources to implement either or both java.lang.AutoCloseable and java.io.Closeable interfaces.

 ### Custom Classes to Make for Easier Tracking